cardinalion/httpd/README.md

 A tiny http server for Linux, rewritten from J. David Blackstone's tinyhttpd.

+## Feature
+* Able to process GET and POST requests.
-Used Bash script instead of Perl in the cgi file and fully commented.
+* Used Bash script instead of Perl for the .cgi file.
+* Fully commented.

 ## Try it yourself
 ```